Aikaranad South

 Aikaranad South is a village in Ernakulam district in the Indian state of Kerala.
 Aikaranad South is also known as Poothrikka.
-It is situated in Kunnathunadu Tehsil near to Kolenchery town and is part of a minor eastern suburb of Cochin.
+It is situated in Kunnathunad Tehsil near to Kolenchery town and is part of a minor eastern suburb of Cochin.
 Aikaranad South is situated 28Kms away from Kakkanad, district headquarters of Ernakulam District.

 Demographics

-As of 2001 India census, Aikaranad South had a population of 19950 with 10009 males and 9941 females.
+As of 2011 India census, Aikaranad South had a population of 21053 with 10396 males and 10657 females.